Skip to main content

 The Seine divides Paris in two.
-It is not merely a matter of geography: it is a dividing line between two ways of inhabiting, walking, and living.
-On the Left Bank, footsteps echo on the cobblestones of rue de Furstenberg at two in the afternoon, when the light falls at an angle on 17th-century facades and galleries open their doors.
-This very confusion, this desire to mix things up, says something about Paris.
+It is not merely a matter of geography: it is a dividing line between two ways of living, walking and being.
+On the Left Bank, footsteps echo on the cobbles of rue de Furstenberg at two in the afternoon, when the light falls at an angle across 17th-century facades and the galleries open their doors.

 Left Bank: time suspended

-The Left Bank is the Paris one imagines before knowing it.
-The Paris of bookshops, literary cafes, universities.
-A Paris where time seems to flow more slowly, where streets are narrower, buildings lower, window displays less showy.
+The Left Bank is the Paris you imagine before you know it.
+The Paris of bookshops, literary cafés, universities.
+A Paris where time seems to flow more slowly, where the streets are narrower, the buildings lower, the shop windows less showy.

-Saint-Germain-des-Pres is the beating heart of the Left Bank, and one of the most expensive neighborhoods in Paris.
-At 15,800 euros/sqm on average, the 6th is accessible only to substantial budgets.
-But this price buys something unique: a density of art galleries, bookshops, publishers, and historic cafes that exists nowhere else.
+Saint-Germain-des-Prés is the beating heart of the Left Bank, and one of the most expensive neighbourhoods in Paris.
+At 15,800 euros/sqm on average, the 6th is within reach only of substantial budgets.
+But the price buys something unique: a concentration of art galleries, bookshops, publishers and historic cafés found nowhere else.

 Rue de Seine, rue Jacob, rue de Buci: every address in the 6th tells a century of Parisian intellectual life.
-Apartments there are often smaller than on the Right Bank: 17th and 18th-century buildings offer modest floor areas, compensated by generous ceiling heights and a charm that no photograph can do justice to.
+Apartments here are often smaller than on the Right Bank: 17th and 18th-century buildings offer modest floor areas, offset by generous ceiling heights and a charm no photograph can capture.

 The 7th arrondissement: discreet bourgeois elegance

-The 7th is the Paris of ministries, embassies, and private mansions.
-An arrondissement where silence is a concrete luxury: after 9 PM, rue de Varenne is deserted, rue de Grenelle barely whispers.
-Stone facades, impeccably restored, reflect the evening light with a mineral softness.
+The 7th is the Paris of ministries, embassies and private mansions.
+An arrondissement where silence is a tangible luxury: after 9pm, rue de Varenne is deserted, rue de Grenelle barely whispers.
+Stone facades, impeccably restored, catch the evening light with a mineral softness.

 At 14,200 euros/sqm, the 7th is structurally expensive.
-Properties circulate slowly: many are passed down within families, some are never put on the open market.
-It is the quintessential territory of off-market and notaire networks, a terrain our property hunters have mastered for fourteen years.
+Properties change hands slowly: many pass down within families, some never reach the open market.
+It is the home ground of off-market deals and notaire networks, terrain our property hunters have mastered for fourteen years.

 The 5th arrondissement: the academic quarter

 The Latin Quarter lives up to its name.
-The shadow of the Sorbonne, the College de France, ENS, and the Pantheon falls across streets that still smell of old books and strong coffee.
+The shadow of the Sorbonne, the Collège de France, the ENS and the Panthéon falls across streets that still smell of old books and strong coffee.
 The 5th is more accessible than the 6th (12,400 euros/sqm) while offering an exceptionally rich cultural setting.

-Rue Mouffetard, Place de la Contrescarpe, the Arenes de Lutece: the 5th arrondissement possesses a village character rare in central Paris.
-Families find excellent schools, retirees a preserved calm, intellectuals an ecosystem that resembles them.
+Rue Mouffetard, Place de la Contrescarpe, the Arènes de Lutèce: the 5th arrondissement has a village character rare in central Paris.
+Families find excellent schools, retirees a preserved calm, intellectuals a world that mirrors their own.

 The 14th arrondissement: the best-kept secret

 Further south, the 14th is the Left Bank that Parisians know and tourists overlook.
-Montparnasse, Denfert-Rochereau, Alesia: high-quality residential neighborhoods with prices (9,800 euros/sqm) that allow comfortable floor areas.
+Montparnasse, Denfert-Rochereau, Alésia: fine residential neighbourhoods at prices (9,800 euros/sqm) that allow comfortable floor areas.

-Parc Montsouris, the Cite Universitaire, the artist studios of rue Campagne-Premiere: the 14th arrondissement combines space and neighborhood life with a discretion that appeals to families and those seeking tranquility.
+Parc Montsouris, the Cité Universitaire, the artists’ studios of rue Campagne-Première: the 14th arrondissement combines space and neighbourhood life with a discretion that appeals to families and those after peace and quiet.

 Right Bank: the energy of the city

-Cross a bridge, any bridge, and the atmosphere changes.
+Cross a bridge, any bridge, and the mood changes.
 The Right Bank is more diverse, noisier, more commercial.
-It is the Paris that is on the move, opening restaurants, launching trends.
+It is the Paris on the move, opening restaurants, setting trends.

 The Marais (3rd and 4th arrondissements): vitality

-The Marais is perhaps the most coveted neighborhood on the Right Bank.
+The Marais is perhaps the most coveted neighbourhood on the Right Bank.
 Its 17th-century private mansions, medieval alleyways, and hidden squares compose a setting that two million visitors a year come to photograph.

-Living in the Marais means accepting this permanent coexistence between residents and visitors.
+Living in the Marais means accepting this constant coexistence of residents and visitors.
 Prices reflect it: 12,800 euros/sqm in the 3rd, 13,600 euros/sqm in the 4th.
-The most sought-after apartments, with a view of Place des Vosges, top floor with a rooftop terrace, trade well above these averages, often off-market.
+The most sought-after apartments, with a view of the Place des Vosges, or a top floor with a rooftop terrace, trade well above these averages, often off-market.

 The 9th arrondissement: the rising star

 The 9th was long undervalued.
-Squeezed between the Opera Garnier and Pigalle, it suffered from a vague image.
-That is over.
-The Nouvelle-Athenes quarter, with its Romantic-era buildings from the 1830s, its tree-lined squares, and its quality restaurants, has become one of the most dynamic sectors in Paris.
+Squeezed between the Opéra Garnier and Pigalle, it suffered from a hazy image.
+No longer.
+The Nouvelle Athènes quarter, with its Romantic-era buildings from the 1830s, its tree-lined squares and its good restaurants, has become one of the liveliest parts of Paris.

 At 10,800 euros/sqm, the 9th offers remarkable value for such a central arrondissement.
-Buyers, often active thirty-somethings, couples with children, creative professionals, find an energy and diversity there that the classic Left Bank cannot offer.
+Buyers, often working thirty-somethings, couples with children, creative professionals, find an energy and diversity there that the classic Left Bank cannot match.

 The 10th and 11th: Paris reinventing itself

 The Canal Saint-Martin and Oberkampf embody the Right Bank in motion.
-Working-class neighborhoods turned trendy in twenty years, with a density of bars, restaurants, and galleries that makes them the beating heart of Parisian nightlife.
+Working-class neighbourhoods turned fashionable in twenty years, with a density of bars, restaurants and galleries that makes them the beating heart of Paris nightlife.

 Prices remain reasonable: 9,800 euros/sqm in the 10th, 10,200 euros/sqm in the 11th.
 But the upward trend is clear.
-Buyers purchasing in the 10th in 2026 are making the same bet as those who bought in the Marais in 2005, with significant appreciation potential.
+Buyers in the 10th in 2026 are making the same bet as those who bought in the Marais in 2005, with significant scope for appreciation.

 The 17th arrondissement: the transformation

-The 17th is a dual arrondissement.
-The western 17th (Ternes, Plaine Monceau) is an established bourgeois quarter with high-quality Haussmann buildings.
-The northern 17th (Batignolles, Epinettes) is in full transformation, driven by Martin-Luther-King Park and the new-build programs of the ZAC Clichy-Batignolles development zone.
+The 17th is two arrondissements in one.
+The western 17th (Ternes, Plaine Monceau) is an established bourgeois quarter with fine Haussmann buildings.
+The northern 17th (Batignolles, Épinettes) is undergoing a full transformation, driven by the Martin Luther King park and the new-build programmes of the ZAC Clichy-Batignolles development zone.

 At 10,600 euros/sqm on average, the 17th offers a diversity of atmospheres and budgets that few arrondissements can match.